codesandbox/codesandbox-client/packages/homepage/content/docs/5-secrets.md

 Pro tip: It's always a good practice to name your secrets all in uppercase.

-After clicking add secret you will a list of all your secrets above the form.
+After clicking the "Save Secret" button the secret is added, the sandbox is restarted, and you can see the list of all your secrets above the form.

 ![Secrets](./images/secrets-3.png)